Skip to content

 Content is being actively developed and updated for this page.
 EarthCODE's documentation is a living document and will be continuously updated with detailed reviews.

-You need to maintain your own documentation and provide documentation about your EarthCODE integration, to this portal.
+As part of integrating into the EarthCODE ecosystem, you need to maintain your own documentation and provide documentation about your EarthCODE integration, to this portal.

 Note that technical documentation about the inner workings of your platform and it's integration with EarthCODE is separate from this.
 This is the user-facing documentation for your platform on EarthCODE.